-This data reflects reports from the 2016-2017 academic year and was collected and compiled by Dr. Connie Thurman, Dean of IE.
+This data reflects reports from the 2017-2018 academic year and was collected and compiled by Michelle Johnson, Director of IE and Compliance.

 - 1. 100% submission compliance. - 2.
-100% of active programs articulated KPIs aligned with the Strategic Plan and were assessed based on this metric.
+100% of active disciplines articulated KPIs aligned with the Strategic Plan and were assessed based on this metric.